-How access rooflights can transform a living space Back to all blogs | Glazing Vision Europe | Need to know It’s easy to see why outdoor spaces are so highly desired among potential homebuyers.
+How access rooflights can transform a living space Back to all blogs | Glazing Vision Europe | Inspiration It’s easy to see why outdoor spaces are so highly desired among potential homebuyers.
 However, with space often at a premium, architects, designers and house builders are looking for creative ways to provide this luxury living space.
 This is where access box rooflights can provide an excellent solution.
-Three Wall Box for easy access to the roof top terrace.
 Outdoor space in urban areas Blocks of flats, skyscrapers, mixed use developments and vast swathes of pavement mean that finding greenery within the city walls can be difficult.
 In fact, older buildings were often constructed without any thought of providing residents with outdoor space.
 As a result many existing properties are being upgraded to include roof terraces to increase the amount of available living space, and are also becoming a contemporary feature for residential developments and exclusive properties.
 As part of Taylor Wimpey’s development at the St Dunstan’s House site in the City of London, the house builder sought to deliver the optimum sales value per square foot, while also maximising the amenities available.
 To help achieve this goal, generously sized triplexes were built on the top level of the building, which included roof terraces for that highly prized outdoor space.
 The terraces also offered amazing views across the capital, featuring iconic sights of the London Eye and Big Ben.
 Not just for city dwellers Roof terraces may be coveted features in metropolitan locations where private outdoor space is rare – but there’s also a growing appetite for them in more rural areas.
 Just like in the city, suburban and rural roof terraces are perfect spots for dining and socialising, while also providing an elevated vantage, overlooking the surrounding area.
 When the water tower of the former Lancaster Moor Hospital was converted to a luxury apartment, a box rooflight was used to provide access to the roof terrace, unlocking picturesque views across the Fells of Bowland and Morecambe Bay.
 The completed terrace also provided a generous amount of outdoor living space, and all the work was completed in a way that maintained the Gothic building’s unique appearance.
 Box rooflights provide a technical solution to the headspace required over a flight of stairs for roof terrace access, whilst creating an aesthetically pleasing feature within both urban and rural locations.
 They are easy to install, increase daylight exposure within the building’s interior and provide natural ventilation.
 Using box rooflights to boost property value Research from estate agents Marsh & Parsons in 2015 found that a roof terrace or balcony can add an average of 12% to the value of a property, and this can rise to as much as 25% in exclusive city locations.
 While a roof terrace conversion could cost anywhere from £10,000 to £75,000 or more, depending on the size and amount of work required, the long-term financial gain is certainly worth the price.
 The roof terrace will quickly pay for itself by increasing the value of the property.